 The Sleeping Tabs feature is currently disabled by default but you can activate it manually using a hidden experimental flag.
 It is currently available in the latest Edge Canary Build for Windows and macOS.

-Enable Sleeping Tabs in Microsoft Edge
+Automatically suspend tabs in Microsoft Edge

 First of all, open the Microsoft Edge browser.